 You have a dataset in the Lightly Platform and optionally already chosen a subset of it and created a tag for it.
 Now you want to label all images of this tag using LabelStudio.

-If you have not created your own dataset yet, you can use any dataset (e.g. the playground dataset) or follow one of the other tutorials to create one.
-The Tutorial 2: Diversify the Sunflowers Dataset is particularly well-suited.
+If you have not created your own dataset yet, you can use any dataset (e.g. the playground dataset) or follow the docs to create one.

 Follow the documentation to install and start Labelstudio.
 Then create a new project and click on import.
 Now you should be in the import screen.